jurgen-kluft/ccode/README.md

     // - ./source/test/cpp/test_main.cpp
     ccode.GenerateFiles()

-    // This will generate the Visual Studio solution and projects, CMakeLists.txt,
-    // Tundra build files or Zig build files ccode.Generate(mylibrary.GetPackage())
+    // This will generate the Visual Studio solution and projects, makefile, or tundra build files ccode.Generate(mylibrary.GetPackage())

-    // You can also insert generated C++ enums with ToString functions, the my_enums.h
+    // You can also insert generated C++ enums with ToString and other functions, the my_enums.h
     // file should already exist and have 2 delimiter lines that you can configure as
-    // 'between'.
-    ccode.GenerateCppEnums("embedded/my_enums.h.json", "main/include/cbase/my_enums.h")
+    // 'between' (take a peek inside the `embedded/my_enums.h.json` file) ccode.GenerateCppEnums("embedded/my_enums.h.json", "main/include/cbase/my_enums.h")

-    // Or if you are up to it, even generating structs is possible ccode.GenerateCppStructs("embedded/my_structs.h.json", "main/include/cbase/my_structs.h") }
+    // Or if you are up to it, even generating structs is (wip) possible ccode.GenerateCppStructs("embedded/my_structs.h.json", "main/include/cbase/my_structs.h") }
 ```